lunardoggo/StartOptions/README.md

             .SetRequired(bool required = true) //Specify if the StartOption must be set on the commandline .Build(); //Create a instance of StartOption from the previously chained parameters

-A `StartOptionGroup` is a grouping of StartOptions with a specific name.
-The StartOptionGroup-commandline-argument may not contain a value, a StartOptionGroup requires at least one subordinate StartOption.
+A `StartOptionGroup` is a grouping of StartOptions and has a specific name.
+The StartOptionGroup-commandline-argument must not contain a value, a StartOptionGroup requires at least one subordinate StartOption to be defined.
 Also note that you can only use one StartOptionGroup at once when calling your application.
 StartOptionGroups can be built using a `StartOptionBuilder` with the following methods:

     new StartOptionGroupBuilder(string longName, string shortName)
-            .AddOption(string longName, string shortName, Action<StartOptionBuilder> buildAction) //Add a StartOption to the group; in buildAction you can use all methods of StartOptionBuilder except StartOptionBuilder.Build()
+            .AddOption(string longName, string shortName, Action<StartOptionBuilder> buildAction) //Add a subordinage StartOption to the group; in buildAction you can use all methods of StartOptionBuilder except StartOptionBuilder.Build() (see example below)
             .AddOption(StartOption option) //Alternative to the other StartOptionGroupBuilder.AddOption-method if you built your groups StartOptions beforehand
             .SetDescription(string description) //Description that is displayed on the help-page .Build(); //Create a instance of StartOptionGroup from the previously chained parameters

-A `StartOptionParser` takes the commandline arguments and parses them into `StartOptionGroup`s and `StartOption`s which you can use to determine the inputs from the cli:
+A `StartOptionParser` takes the commandline arguments and parses them into an optional `StartOptionGroup` and `StartOption`s which you can use to determine the inputs from the cli.
+A StartOptionBuilder can be built using one of its constructors, if you use `AbstractApplication`, you don't need to use this class:

     StartOptionParser parser = new StartOptionParser(StartOptionParserSettings settings, //Your customized parser settings, for default settings just use new StartOptionParserSettings()
                                                      IEnumerable<StartOptionGroup> groups, //All StartOptionGroups your application will be able to distinguish; can be null